jfalcou/eve/doc/manual/functions/arithmetic/hypot.rst

 .. rubric:: Parameters

-* Each parameter can be an :ref:`Ieee Value <concept-ieeevalue>` or a scalar.
+* Each parameter must be an :ref:`Ieee Value <concept-ieeevalue>`.
-* All vectorized parameters must share the same type
+* All  :ref:`concept-vectorized` parameters must share the same type
-* If at least one parameter is vectorized, all scalar will be converted to its base type prior any other comptations
+* If at least one parameter is  :ref:`concept-vectorized`, all  :ref:`concept-vectorizable` ones will be converted to its base type prior any other computation.
-* If all parameters are scalar they must share the same floating type.
+* If all parameters are  :ref:`concept-vectorizable` they must share the same :ref:`Ieee Value <concept-ieeevalue>` type.

 .. rubric:: Return value

-* If any parameter is vectorized, a value of this type else a value of  the common type of the scalar parameters.
+* If any parameter is  :ref:`concept-vectorized`, a value of this type else a value of  the common type of the  :ref:`concept-vectorizable` parameters.

-*******
+*****
 Notes
-*******
+*****

-* Using regular call uses the naive formula
+* With no decorator the call uses the naive formula
 * With the :ref:`pedantic_ <feature-decorator>` decorator the result is more accurate and less prone to overflows.

 *******